-Like all objects, sounds have properties, which you can edit in the Properties dialog.
+Like all objects, audio notes have properties, which you can edit in the Properties dialog.

-See "Attachment properties: General tab" for a detailed description of the properties applicable to sounds and "Using the Properties dialog" for a general description of the Properties dialog.
+See "Attachment properties: General tab" for a detailed description of the properties applicable to audio notes and "Using the Properties dialog" for a general description of the Properties dialog.